Karol-Regula/Karol_Regula_William_Ostlund_Final_Project_2016_Spring/README.md

 (Karol) Restricted the Trainlines to 5 unique Trainlines with predetermined colors.
 Increased station and train size.
 Changed background color.

+(Will) Fixed a considerable error in the createRail() function (not really an error, more like a flaw).
+Before, our program would not match the fronts and backs of rails creating many discontinuities for the train's journey accross them.
+Now, the programs checks to see if the fronts and backs of rails match up before adding them into the train line.

 May 24, 2016

 (Karol) Worked on adding another type of station, turned out rails look uncentered on ellipse stations, had to add 4 cases of adjustment for rails.
 Each station has Txcor and Tycor variables that are offset properly to make sure the trains do not stray off the offset rails.

 (Karol) Started to implement Passenger class, passengers are spawned at a random rate at all Stations using the spawnPassengers() function in GameEngine, the drawPassengers() function draws the passengers next to their respective stations.
 The passengers still need to be properly offset and need to be able to interact with trains.

+(Will) Fixed a big flaw in the moveTrain() function, before our program treated every train line like a loop so when reaching the end of the station, a train would travel accross emptiness to the otherside of the train line.
+Now it knows to turn around and go to the other end the way it came from.
+I did this by creating an instance variable in the train (a boolean) called forward.
+This changes whenever it reaches the end of a linear trainline.

 (Karol) Aesthetic changes to passengers at Stations, changed their size, spawn rate, color and created offsets that place them in the correct spot for both elliptical and rectangular stations.
 Also changed draw location for elliptical Passengers to make them line up with the rectangular ones.